Additional resources to plan, review, and check understanding cover image

 Radiopaedia offers a massive, peer-contributed library of annotated imaging cases and concise reference articles, plus quiz modes for self-testing.

-For LMRT: select basic radiographic cases that align with your scope (e.g., chest, extremities) and use them for brief image critique practice.
-Registration is free; optional supporter plans remove distracting ads and add features.
-LMRT pros include realistic variability and exposure to common patterns.
-Just curate carefully—some content targets advanced trainees.
-Combine cases with a short worksheet that asks for positioning critique, exposure assessment, and safety notes.
+For LMRT: Pull basic radiographic cases that match your scope—chest, extremities, common positioning challenges—and use them for brief image critique practice.
+Registration is free; optional supporter plans remove ads and add features.
+The strength here is realistic variability and exposure to common patterns.
+The trade-off: some content targets advanced trainees, so curate carefully.
+Combine cases with a short worksheet asking for positioning critique, exposure assessment, and safety notes.

 Pros: Authentic images, built-in quizzes, huge library.